 Francis Emerson was an ear, nose, and throat specialist.
 He also maintained his medical office at the house, along with Dr. Charles R. C. Borden, who lived in Brookline.
 Francis and Rena Emerson continued to live there during the 1912-1913 season, after which they moved to Brookline.

-In March of 1960, the Iota-Tau Association acquired 480 Beacon and converted it into another Sigma Alpha Epsilon fraternity house.
+In March of 1960, the Iota-Tau Association acquired 480 Beacon and converted it into a second Sigma Alpha Epsilon fraternity house.

 The fraternity remained there until 1999.
 In October of 1999, the Boston Licensing Board revoked the fraternity’s dormitory license because of illegal consumption of alcohol by minors and repeated complaints by neighbors.

-In January of 2003, it converted the house into four condominium units, The 484 Beacon Street Condominium.
+On January 27, 2003, it converted the house into four condominium units, The 484 Beacon Street Condominium